qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadlayer.rst

 To load a PostGIS raster:

 PostGIS rasters, similar to PostGIS vectors, can be added to a project using a URI string.
-It is efficient to create a dictionary of strings of the database connection parameters and load them into an empty URI, before adding the raster.
+It is efficient to create a dictionary of strings for the database connection parameters.
+The dictionary is then loaded into an empty URI, before adding the raster.
 Note that None should be used when it is desired to leave the parameter blank:

 .. code-block:: python

  uri = QgsDataSourceUri()
  uri_config = {'dbname':'gis_db', # The PostgreSQL database to connect to.
  'host':'localhost',    # The host IP address or localhost.
  'port':'5432',         # The port to connect on.
  'user':None,           # The PostgreSQL user name, also accepts the new WFS provider naming.
  'password':None,       # The PostgreSQL password for the user.
  'service':None,        # The PostgreSQL service to be used for connection to the database.
  'authcfg':'QconfigId', # The QGIS athentication database ID holding connection details.
  'schema':'public',     # The database schema that the table is located in.
  'table':'my_rasters',  # The database table to be loaded.
  'sql':None,            # An SQL WHERE clause.
 It should be placed at the end of the string.
  'key':None,            # A key column from the table.
  'srid':None,           # A string designating the SRID of the coordinate reference system.
  'estimatedmetadata':'false', # A boolean value telling if the metadata is estimated.
  'type':None,           # A WKT string designating the WKB Type.
  'selectatid':None,     # Set to True to disable selection by feature ID.
  'connect_timeout':None, # The connection timeout time.
  'options':None,        # PostgreSQL connection options.
  'sslmode':None,        # disable, prefer, require, verify-ca, verify-full 'hostaddr':None,
  'driver':None,
  'tty':None,
  'requiressl':None,
  'krbsrvname':None,
  'gsslib':None
  }
  for param in uri_config:
      if (uri_config[param] != None):
          uri.setParam(param, uri_config[param])

- # the raster can then be loaded
+ # the raster can then be loaded into the project
  rlayer = iface.addRasterLayer(uri.uri(False), "raster layer name", "postgresraster")

 Raster layers can also be created from a WCS service: